vathpela/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
-Currently it's kernel-6.17.0-0.rc4.250903ge6b9dce0aeeb9.37.fc44 (and other versions).
-It has all the patches we've previously discussed.
+Currently it's kernel-4.18.0-477.142.1.el8_8.
+It has all the patches we've previously discussed, where applicable.

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?